Daniel J. Frey

 There can only be one God.

-There can only be one people.
+There can only be one People.

-The early Christians and to this day Christians maintain that the chosen people of God are people of the White race.
+The early Christians and to this day present-day Christians maintain that the chosen people of God are people of the White race.

 God has to be white because that's how he's painted on the ceiling of the Vatican, right?